-Larry was recently recognized by Super Lawyers ® as one of the Top 50 lawyers in the entire state - for the third consecutive year.
+Larry was recently recognized by Super Lawyers ® as one of the Top 50 lawyers in the entire state - for the second consecutive year.
 According to Super Lawyers’ website, "Super Lawyers selects attorneys using a rigorous, multiphase rating process.
 Peer nominations and evaluations are combined with third party research.
 Each candidate is evaluated on 12 indicators of peer recognition and professional achievement.
 Selections are made on an annual, state-by-state basis."
 Less than 5% of Alabama’s 16,000+ lawyers were selected.
-This humbling recognition followed shortly after having been selected on the vote of other lawyers as a "Top Lawyer" in 2012 as published by Birmingham magazine.
-In fact, 2014 marks the seventh consecutive year that Larry has been chosen for the distinction of being a Super Lawyer (r).
+This humbling recognition followed shortly after having been selected on the vote of other lawyers as a "Top Lawyer" or several consecutive years as published by Birmingham magazineas well as b-Metro Magazine.
+In fact, 2016 marks the ninth consecutive year that Larry has been chosen for the distinction of being a Super Lawyer (r).

 Larry King was born in Leesburg, Florida, on July 27, 1962.
 He was admitted to the Alabama and Georgia Bars (1988), and to the Florida Bar (1989).
 He is admitted to all state and federal trial courts in Alabama; all state trial and appellate courts in Georgia and to the U.S. District Court for the Middle District of Georgia; all state trial and appellate courts in Florida and to the U.S. District Court for the Middle and Southern Districts of Florida; and to the United States Court of Appeals for Eleventh Circuit.
 He graduated from Florida State University (B.A., English-Business Administration, 1984), after being admitted on a National Merit Scholarship, and from the Cumberland School of Law at Samford University (J.D.
 1988).